davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 Toward the end of the week, we'll come back together in **lab sections** to troubleshoot what you've built, brainstorm ideas and modifications, and squeeze all the knowledge and experience you can out of your wildly brilliant and interesting lab TFs.

 Lab sections are scheduled at the beginning of the semester, and are determined by both the [GenEd 1080 intro survey](https://forms.gle/HHFX4yh65jiEypxD6), and by the Registrar's sectioning tool (to make sure there are no schedule conflicts with your other classes).
 We'll talk more about scheduling labs during the first week of classes.

+**You're required to attend** lab section each week!
+Please let the course staff know in advance if you need to miss a lab, or if there's a week when you need to attend an alternate lab section time.

 <br>